patriciogonzalezvivo/thebookofshaders/03/README.md

 * What about `(1.0, 0.0)`, `(0.0, 1.0)`, `(0.5, 0.5)` and `(1.0, 1.0)`?

-* Can you figure out how to use `u_mouse` knowing that the values are in pixels and NOT normalized values?
+* Can you figure out how to use `u_mouse`, knowing that the values are in pixels and NOT normalized values?
 Can you use it to move colors around?

 * Can you imagine an interesting way of changing this color pattern using `u_time` and `u_mouse` coordinates?